-+ Develop global methodological guidelines to assess plastic leakage in Life Cycle Assessment and publish them as an openly available reference.
++ Global methodological guidelines to assess plastic leakage in LCA and publishing as an openly available reference.

-+ Develop data that can be used in LCA as 1) loss rates, 2) release rates and 3) activity data (plastic waste generation along the supply chain and typical end-of-life/recycling scenarios, depending on country).
++ Development of data that can be used in LCA like: 1) loss rates, 2) release rates, 3) activity data (plastic waste generation along the supply chain and typical end-of-life/recycling scenarios, depending on countries).

 Become part of the solution

 Companies want to take action to address plastic leakage but lack the tools to ensure that their efforts have a meaningful impact.
 The Plastic Leak Project and its metrics-driven methodology will fill an important gap in managing the plastic pollution crisis by enabling companies to locate and measure plastic leakage along their value chains.

 Capacity building of your team: Thanks to intense collaboration with the best experts in the world of plastics, your team will be best equipped to tackle the challenge to develop intelligent in-house strategies.

 Applied case study: Get the possibility to have a screening case study applied to your case.